Gegham Nazaryan: Member of Parliament (since 2021)

 On June 20, 2021, Nazaryan was elected to the National Assembly of Armenia through the Armenia Alliance party list.

-In November 30, 2024, Nazaryan left the Armenia Alliance political faction.
+On November 30, 2024, Nazaryan left the Armenia Alliance political faction.
 The official reasoning was that Nazaryan's political views have shifted away from the party.
 He has been serving as an Independent since then.

 Personal life

 Gegham Nazaryan is married and had three children.
 Nazaryan's son was killed in the Nagorno-Karabakh conflict.

 In 2022, Nazaryan's son Armenak was reported to have been assaulted by policemen as he was trying to help fellow Member of Parliament Gegham Manukyan's son Taron Manukyan.